Osa, Missouri

 Osa is an unincorporated community in the northeast corner of Barry County, in the U.S. state of Missouri.
-The community is on Missouri Route JJ 1.5 miles north of Revisville.
+The community is on Missouri Route JJ 1.5 miles north of Reavisville.
 Crane in adjacent Stone County is three miles to the east.

 History

 A post office called Osa was established in 1895, and remained in operation until 1908.
 The origin of the name Osa is obscure.